 Colleges across the country have announced opportunities for virtual visits, chats with students in various majors, and admissions information sessions as a result of schools being closed.
 We will add links, information and opportunities for you to make the most of virtual college visit opportunities.
 Check back for updates!

-Below the list of individual schools are fantastic guides for how to choose a college when you can’t actually visit it!
+Along with the list of individual schools are fantastic guides for how to choose a college when you can’t actually visit it!

 - Virtual College Tour Sites: